 The Outpatient Clinic at Woodhull Medical Center has the responsibility for providing comprehensive behavioral health services within the Northern Brooklyn area.
-Most of the patients who receive services at Woodhull experience multiple, co-occurring clinical problems as well as social stressors such as lack of financial resources, inadequate school placements, adapting to a new culture, as well as involvement with the foster care system.
-Services offered include initial evaluation and assessment of prospective patients, emergency crisis-oriented services, outreach and engagement, short-term and long-term care, continuing individual, family, and group psychotherapy on an outpatient basis.
-Abundant individual and group supervision is provided for individual and group treatment with adjunct bi-weekly clinical case seminar that examines clinical, systemic, and professional development issues.
+Most of the patients who receive services at Woodhull experience multiple, co-occurring clinical problems as well as social stressors such as lack of financial resources, inadequate school placements, adapting to a new culture, or involvement with the foster care system.
+Services offered include initial evaluation and assessment of prospective patients, emergency crisis-oriented services, outreach and engagement, short-term and long-term care, and continuing individual, family, and group psychotherapy on an outpatient basis.
+Abundant individual and group supervision is provided for individual and group treatment with an adjunct bi-weekly clinical case seminar that examines clinical, systemic, and professional development issues.

-The Child and Adolescent Outpatient Department provides English and bilingual (English/Spanish) assessment and treatment services to youngsters between the ages of 3-18 years, and their families.
-This rotation emphasizes exposure to children and families presenting with a broad range of presenting problems including histories of trauma, psychotic disorders, mood disorders, learning disabilities, ADHD, obsessive-compulsive disorder, post-traumatic stress disorder, eating disorders, and PDD.
-Interns have access to supervisors representing a variety of theoretical orientations (e.g., cognitive-behavioral, psychodynamic, attachment, interpersonal and family systems).
-Interns participate as members of multidisciplinary treatment teams that specialize in working with children and adolescents.
+The Child & Adolescent Outpatient Department provides English and bilingual (English/Spanish) assessment and treatment services to youngsters between the ages of 3-18 years and their families.
+This rotation emphasizes exposure to children/adolescents and families presenting with a broad range of presenting problems including histories of trauma, psychotic disorders, mood disorders, learning disabilities, ADHD, obsessive-compulsive disorder, post-traumatic stress disorder, eating disorders, and ASD.
+Psychologists-in-training have access to supervisors representing a variety of theoretical orientations (e.g., cognitive-behavioral, psychodynamic, attachment, interpersonal, and family systems).
+Psychologists-in-training participate as members of multidisciplinary treatment teams that specialize in working with children and adolescents.
 Close collaboration occurs with school teachers, social workers, psychiatrists, and caregivers.
-Clinical treatment typically occurs within the context of individual, family, dyadic, and/or group therapy modalities utilizing evidenced informed interventions.
-Interns also may have the opportunity to provide consultation regarding behavior management in the classrooms and/or consultation to local schools.
+Clinical treatment typically occurs within the context of individual, family, dyadic, and/or group therapy modalities utilizing evidence-informed interventions.
+Psychologists-in-training also may have the opportunity to provide consultation regarding behavior management in the classrooms and/or consultation to local schools.

 The Adult Outpatient Department provides English and bilingual (English/Spanish) treatment which include diagnosis and evaluation, short-term and long-term individual and group therapy, medication, and psychological testing to individuals starting at 18 through the developmental spectrum.
-This rotation emphasizes exposure to, individual and group therapy.
-Patients are experiencing a variety of emotional difficulties, ranging from anxiety and mood disorders to personality, dissociative disorders and psychotic disorders, with significant histories of trauma.
+This rotation emphasizes exposure to individual and group therapy.
+Patients are experiencing a variety of emotional difficulties, ranging from anxiety and mood disorders to personality, dissociative, and psychotic disorders, often paired with significant histories of trauma.
 Referrals to the Adult OPD most often result from the individuals themselves, although referral from physicians, inpatient settings, local hospitals, the justice system, other community agencies and the Department of Social Services also occur.
-Therapy interventions allow a variety of approaches to client treatment to provide for intern clinical growth and refinement of a variety of therapeutic techniques.

-Interns participate as members of multidisciplinary treatment teams that specialize in working with adults and close collaboration occurs with social workers, psychiatrists, psychologists, counselors, and nurses.
+Therapy interventions allow a variety of approaches to client treatment to provide for trainee clinical growth and refinement of a variety of therapeutic techniques.
+Psychologists-in-training participate as members of multidisciplinary treatment teams that specialize in working with adults and close collaboration occurs with social workers, psychiatrists, psychologists, counselors, and nurses.